Designing a Thoughtful Return to the Office

 The goal of the experiment phase is for teams to experience what’s easier and harder about working in the office.
 Here’s a rough schedule:

-At the end of each day, they run a short review where everyone discusses:
+At the end of each day, they run a short review where everyone discusses:- What happened today?

 Teams should strive for consensus, where everyone is 80% in agreement with the plan and 100% ready to stick with it.
 To make this easier, consider adding an expiration date when everyone can revisit this decision.